Carolyn Ainslie, Vice President of Finance and Treasurer

 The following procedure is a required component of this policy, and includes all the steps a manager must take in order to properly identify and engage an independent contractor.
 At any time during this process, the manager should consult with the Office of Human Resources if they need help determining whether to hire the service provider as an independent contractor or as an employee.

-- The manager then completes the Independent Contractor Determination Checklist using the information provided in the Service Provider Questionnaire.
+- The manager completes the Independent Contractor Determination Checklist.

 - After completion of the Independent Contractor Checklist, if the form indicates the service provider is an Independent Contractor, the manager forwards the service provider the Independent Contractor Agreement (ICA).
 On the other hand, if the form indicates the provider should be treated as an employee, or if a determination could not be made, the manager should contact the Office of Human Resources for assistance.